forlilab/Meeko/docs/source/tutorial3.rst

    ./autogrid4 -p 3kgd_receptorH_rigid.gpf

-And to run the docking calculation, the ligand PDBQT file (``HIE_AMP.pdbqt``) and the map files will be needed.
-Please note that althogh the commands and the filenames look the same, the GPF from the reactive docking tutorial :ref:`tutorial2` has additional parameters for reactive docking, and therefore the maps cannot be reused in this example.
-Also, we will be passing ``HIE_AMP.pdbqt`` as a flexible residue file instead of a ligand file to AD-GPU.
-In this docking calculation, the ligand will be ``empty`` which is indeed an empty file.
-With the following command for docking calculation, the output file will have basename ``HIE_AMP``.
+To run the docking calculation, we pass the ligand and side chain ``HIE_AMP.pdbqt`` as a flexible residue file.
+The output file will have basename ``HIE_AMP``.

 .. code-block:: bash

-   touch empty
-   ./adgpu --lfile empty --flexres HIE_AMP.pdbqt \
+   ./adgpu --flexres HIE_AMP.pdbqt \
    --ffile 3kgd_receptorH_rigid.maps.fld \
    --resnam HIE_AMP

+Please note that the GPF from the reactive docking tutorial :ref:`tutorial2` has additional parameters for reactive docking, and therefore the maps cannot be reused in this example, even though the filenames and commands are similar.

 Export the Docking Poses
 ========================